ansible-community/ansible-build-data/README.md

 # ansible-build-data
-Holds generated but persistent results from building ansible.
+Holds generated but persistent results from building the `ansible` community package.
 This information may be referred to by other projects and scripts.

+Release engineers check the [milestones](https://github.com/ansible-community/ansible-build-data/milestones) for corresponding releases some time before releasing the package sufficient to solve all related issues.

 ## Structure of data